TaylorZaneKirk/Nimbus.io/README.md

 2016 Software Engineering Transaction Systems Group Project

-Note: Need to install a dependency named "volley" which handles the network requests and responses in the app.
+Note: Need to install a dependency named "volley" which handles the network requests and responses in the app, handles the json responses in this application.

 Refer to this link to install the dependency. https://developer.android.com/training/volley/index.html